 - Pre-heat oven to 425 deg Fahrenheit (218 deg Celsius) and line a baking sheet with parchment paper

 - In a medium bowl, combine gluten-free flour with sugar, baking powder and salt, then mix well.

-- Bake dough for 14 to 16 minutes or until edges turn golden brown and a tooth pick inserted in the middle of the scones comes out clean
+- Bake dough for approximately 15 minutes or until edges turn golden brown and a tooth pick inserted in the middle of the scones comes out clean.

 - Serve scones warm with whipped cream, maple syrup, or eat them plain!